ajibs/hotspots/README.md

 ## Feature List
-* View all the night clubs in your location.
+* View night clubs in your location.
-* View all the night clubs in a city.
+* View night clubs in any city in the world.
 * Authenticated user can indicate as going to a night club.
 * Authenticated user can remove from going to a night club.
 * Google typeAhead.